Emanuel Levy

+Emanuel Levy is an American film critic and professor emeritus of sociology and film of Arizona State University.
+He has run film clubs in various campuses and has served on the juries of 69 film festivals all over the world.

-Emanuel Levy is an American film critic and professor who has taught at Columbia University, New School for Social Research, Wellesley College, Arizona State University and UCLA Film School.
-Levy currently teaches in the department of cinema studies at New York University.
+For the past 50 years, he has taught a wide variety of courses in sociology, film studies, and popular culture at Columbia University, New School for Social Research, Wellesley College, UCLA, and Arizona State University.

+Early life and education

-Emanuel Levy was born and grew up in Tel Aviv, Israel.
-After military service, he attended Tel Aviv University, where he obtained a B.A. degree in Sociology, Anthropology and Political Science.
-He pursued a M.Phil and Ph.D. (in distinction) in Sociology of the arts (focusing on film and theater) from Columbia University in 1975 and 1978, respectively.
+Levy grew up in Tel Aviv, after his family emigrated to Israel from Europe.
+He attended Ironi He High School, one of Israel's best schools, where he got a well-rounded liberal education.
+After military service as a combat officer in the IDF, he attended Tel Aviv University, where he obtained a B.A. degree in Sociology, Anthropology and Political Science (magna cum laude).
+He pursued a M.Phil and Ph.D. (in distinction) in Sociology of Art (focusing on film and theater) from Columbia University in 1975 and 1978, respectively.

 Career

 Levy has taught at Columbia University, New School for Social Research, Wellesley College, Arizona State University and UCLA Film School.
 Levy currently teaches in the department of cinema studies at New York University.